pyvista/pyvistaqt/README.rst

 Contributing
 ============

-We absolutely welcome contributions. ``pyvista-qt`` is maintained on a volunteer basis and thus we need to foster a community that can support user questions and develop new features to make this software a useful tool for all users while encouraging every member of the
+We absolutely welcome contributions. ``pyvistaqt`` is maintained on a volunteer basis and thus we need to foster a community that can support user questions and develop new features to make this software a useful tool for all users while encouraging every member of the